Soccer Lingo And Terminology

-Punt: The goalie dropkicks the ball.
+Punt: When the goalie dropkicks the ball.

-Goal (net): Goal is also a term that refers to the net (which is where you try to score).
+Goal (Net): Goal is also a term that refers to the net (which is where you try to score).

 Penalty Area: Made up of two boxes, the six and 18-yard boxes.
 The goalie may use his hands anywhere in the area.
-Below is an image of it.

 Handball: A violation whenever a non-goalie touches the ball with their hand or arm.

-Penalty/Penalty Kick: If a foul occurs in the goalie box it is called a penalty.
+Penalty/Penalty Kick: If a foul occurs in the goalie box, it is called a penalty.
 One player from the team that was fouled gets to attempt a penalty kick.
 The ball is placed 12 yards away from the goal, and only the goalie is allowed to try and stop it.

-Yellow card: If an action is thought to be flagrant, the player is cautioned and given a yellow card.
+Yellow Card: If an action is thought to be flagrant, the player is cautioned and given a yellow card.

 Formation: The arrangement of all 11 soccer players on the field.
 Two examples are 4-4-2 (four defenders, four midfielders, and two forwards) and 4-3-3 (four defenders, three midfielders, and three forwards).